markkaylor/plugin-migration-guide/guide.md

 # Conclusion

 Hopefully this guide has helped you migrate your plugin from Strapi v3 to Strapi v4.
 [Strapi Market](https://market.strapi.io/) is coming soon and we are looking forward to many plugins developed by the community.
 For more information about Strapi Market, read the [blog post](https://strapi.io/blog/strapi-market-is-coming-soon).
+If you are ready to submit your plugin all you need to do is fill out this [form](https://market.strapi.io/submit-plugin).

 If you have any issues with the codemods or would like to contribute to the project please [create an issue](https://github.com/strapi/codemods/issues) or [open a pull request](https://github.com/strapi/codemods/pulls).